What Sort of People Do We Help?

 And we are creating new ways to help people change their behaviours.
 The Coronavirus has taught us that the way we behave is crucial to our survival.

-with innovative ELK-Health apps and games that change habits and help welcome healthier behaviours.
+Our innovative ELK.Health apps and games – supported by our clinics – help people to change their habits and welcome healthier behaviours.

-Sometimes the reason we get NCD&Cs is because of our behaviour – we are doing something which is bad for us – or we are not doing something that is good for us.
+- Behaviour – doing something which is bad for us – or not doing something that is good for us.